 Experience behind the wheel as an ADI

-My name is John Williams and I gave up my business and retired just over ten years ago.
+My name is John Williams and I gave up my business and retired just over twelve years ago.
 It didn't take long to realise that retirement was not for me.
 So I trained to be a driving instructor.

 I enjoy my work as a driving instructor and enjoy meeting all kinds of people of all ages.
 They're not always 17 years old and I usually have a range from 17 to, my oldest pupil, Gwen, who was 83.
 Yes, she did pass!